FraMeS – Mentoring-Program for Female Scientists

-The programme usually starts every year in Spring.
-Applications should be submitted to the programme coordinator approximately six months in advance.
-Here you fill find current information about the deadline for applications and the beginning of the programme.
+The program normally starts every year in spring.
+Applications should be submitted to the program coordinator approximately six months in advance.
+Here you will find current information about the deadline for applications and the beginning of the program.

-If you are interested, send the programme coordinator the following documents:
+If you are interested, please send the following application documents to the programme coordinator:

-- A two-sided exposé of your academic qualification
+- A two-page exposé of your academic qualification

 - Timetable and work plan

 You can send the documents via (internal) post or electronically in a PDF-document to email@example.com